tedneward/TicTacToe/README.md

 Convert the Java code over to Kotlin (optional)

-Try building/running it on Android
+Try building/running it on Android -- done!

-Try building/running it on iOS
+Try building/running it on iOS -- done!
+(Though I need to create a provisioning profile and put it onto a device yet.)

 Try building/running it for web